The two available types of liquidation are:

 - voluntary liquidation instigated by the directors, the members or the creditors

-Legislative provisions for liquidation are found in Part IV of the 1986 Act.
+Legislative provisions for liquidation of registered company are found in Part IV of the Insolvency Act 1986 and Part V for unregistered companies.